2+2 is…

 In 1956, educational psychologist Benjamin Bloom created a hierarchy that classified higher-level and lower-level thinking.
 The hierarchy was built as a framework to help educators classify their goals for teaching students.

-At the top of the hierarchy is “synthesis,” which has since been revised by psychologists to “creation.”
-Creation includes all of the higher-level skills that you might expect: generating new ideas, planning a strategy, etc. Alongside creation is “evaluation.”
+At the top of the hierarchy is “synthesis,” which psychologists have revised to “creation.”
+Creation includes all the higher-level skills you might expect: generating new ideas, planning a strategy, etc. Alongside creation is “evaluation.”

-At the bottom of the hierarchy is “knowledge,” or “remembering.”
-The skills required to display this level of thinking include the ability to recall facts, recognize and describe patterns, and memorize information.
+At the bottom of the hierarchy is “knowledge” or “remembering.”
+The skills required to display this level of thinking include recalling facts, recognizing and describing patterns, and memorizing information.

 Like most hierarchies, the top cannot exist without the bottom.
-In Maslow’s Hierarchy of Needs, we cannot obtain self-actualization if we are deprived of physical needs like food and shelter.
-The same principle applies to this hierarchy.
-Without the ability to memorize and recall facts, we cannot evaluate and transform them into something new.
+In Maslow’s Hierarchy of Needs, we cannot obtain self-actualization without physical needs like food and shelter.
+The same principle applies to Bloom's hierarchy.
+We cannot evaluate and transform facts into something new without memorizing and recalling facts.

 Learning in a Short Time Frame

 Rote memorization is the fastest way to learn something.
 Period.
-If you want to ensure that the capital of Japan will be memorized by tomorrow’s test, memorize it.
-Experiencing the culture of Japan or understanding the ways in which you can find the capital of Japan are great strategies, but unless you can Google the capital of Japan during your test tomorrow, you probably won’t be able to recall it.
+If you want to ensure that tomorrow’s test will memorize the capital of Japan, memorize it.
+Experiencing the culture of Japan or understanding how you can find the capital of Japan are great strategies, but unless you can Google the capital of Japan during your test tomorrow, you probably won’t be able to recall it.

-The important lesson to take away from this video is that it’s important to strike a balance between simply memorizing information and applying it to higher-level learning strategies.
-Rote memorization will help you build a foundation fast, but simply recalling facts doesn’t show you know too much about a subject.
-In order to be an expert on Tokyo, you will have to do a lot more than just knowing that it’s the capital of Japan.
+The critical lesson to take away from this video is that it’s essential to strike a balance between simply memorizing information and applying it to higher-level learning strategies.
+Rote memorization can quickly establish a piece of foundational knowledge, but merely recalling facts doesn't demonstrate a deep understanding of a subject.
+To be an expert on Tokyo, you will have to do much more than just knowing that it’s the capital of Japan.

 When you sit down to learn a subject, think about your goals.
 What do you need to know?
 What skills do you need to possess to get there?
 And what strategies will help you best retain what you need to learn?